pgadmin-org/pgadmin4/docs/en_US/code-overview.rst

 pgAdmin Core
 ************

 The heart of pgAdmin is the **pgadmin** package.
 This contains the globally available HTML templates used by the Jinja engine, as well as any global static files such as images, Javascript and CSS files that are used in multiple modules.

 The work of the package is handled in it's constructor, **__init__.py**.
 This is responsible for setting up logging and authentication, dynamically loading other modules, and a few other tasks.

 Modules
 *******

 Units of functionality are added to pgAdmin through the addition of modules.
-Theses are Python packages that implement Flask Blueprints, and provide various hook points for other modules to utilise (primarily the default module - the browser).
+Theses are Python object instance of classes, inherits the PgAdminModule class (a Flask Blueprint implementation), found in **web/pgadmin/utils.py**.
+It provide various hook points for other modules to utilise (primarily the default module - the browser).

 To be recognised as a module, a Python package must be created.
 This must:

 1) Be placed within the **web/pgadmin/** directory, and
-2) Contain a Python module called **views**, and
-3) Contain within the views module, a **blueprint** variable representing the Flask Blueprint
+2) Implements pgadmin.utils.PgAdminModule class
+3) An instance variable (generally - named **blueprint**) representing that particular class in that package.

 Each module may define a **template** and **static** directory for the Blueprint that it implements.
 To avoid name collisions, templates should be stored under a directory within the specified template directory, named after the module itself.
 For example, the **browser** module stores it's templates in **web/pgadmin/browser/templates/browser/**.
 This does not apply to static files which may omit the second module name.

-In addition to defining the Blueprint, the **views** module is typically responsible for defining all the views that will be rendered in response to client requests.
+In addition to defining the Blueprint, the **views** module is typically responsible for defining all the views that will be rendered in response to client requests, we must provide a REST API url(s) for these views.
 These must include appropriate route and security decorators.
+Take a look at the NodeView class, which uses the same approach as Flask's MethodView, it can be found in **web/pgadmin/browser/utils.py**.
+This specific class is used by browser nodes for creating REST API url(s) for different operation on them. i.e. list, create, update, delete, fetch children, get statistics/reversed SQL/dependencies/dependents list for that node, etc. We can use the same class for other purpose too.
+You just need to inherit that class, and overload the member variables operations, parent_ids, ids, node_type, and then register it as node view with PgAdminModule instance.

-Most pgAdmin modules will also implement a **hooks** Python module.
+Most pgAdmin modules will also implement the **hooks** provided by the PgAdminModule class.
 This is responsible for providing hook points to integrate the module into the rest of the application - for example, a hook might tell the caller what CSS files need to be included on the rendered page, or what menu options to include and what they should do.
 Hook points need not exist if they are not required.
 It is the responsiblity of the caller to ensure they are present before attempting to utilise them.

 Hooks currently implemented are:

 .. code-block:: python

-    def register_submodules(app):
-        """Register any child module or node blueprints"""

-    def get_file_menu_items():
-    def get_edit_menu_items():
-    def get_tools_menu_items():
+    class MyModule(PgAdminModule):
+        """
+        This is class implements the pgadmin.utils.PgAdminModule, and implements the hooks
+        """

+        ...

-    def get_management_menu_items():
+        def get_own_stylesheets(self):
+            """
+            Returns:
+                list: the stylesheets used by this module, not including any stylesheet needed by the submodules.
+            """
+            return [url_for('static', 'css/mymodule.css')]

-    def get_help_menu_items():
+        def get_own_javascripts(self):
-        """Return a (set) of dicts of menu items, with name, priority, URL, target and onclick code."""
+            """
+            Returns:
+                list of dict:
+                - contains the name (representation for this javascript module), path (url for it without .js suffix), deps (array of dependents), exports window object by the javascript module, and when (would you like to load this javascript), etc information for this module, not including any script needed by submodules.
+            """
+            return [
+                {
+                    'name': 'pgadmin.extension.mymodule',
+                    'path': url_for('static', filename='js/mymodule'),
+                    'exports': None,
+                    'when': 'server'
+                    }
+                ]

-    def get_scripts():
+        def get_own_menuitems(self):
-        """Return a list of script URLs to include in the rendered page header"""
+            """
+            Returns:
+                dict: the menuitems for this module, not including any needed from the submodules.
+            """
+            return {
+                'help_items': [
+                    MenuItem(
+                        name='mnu_mymodule_help',
+                        priority=999,
+                        # We need to create javascript, which registers itself
+                        # as module
+                        module="pgAdmin.MyModule",
+                        callback='about_show',
+                        icon='fa fa-info-circle',
+                        label=gettext('About MyModule'
+                        )
+                    ]
+                }

-    def get_stylesheets():
+        def get_panels(self):
+            """
+            Returns:
-        """Return a list of stylesheet URLs to include in the rendered page header"""
+                list: a list of panel objects to add implemented in javascript module
+            """
+            return []
+        ...

+    blueprint = MyModule('mymodule', __name__, static_url_path='/static')

 pgAdmin Modules may include any additional Python modules that are required to fulfill their purpose, as required.
 They may also reference other dynamically loaded modules, but must use the defined hook points and fail gracefully in the